 - Planetarium can accommodate 35 people comfortably

 - Hour and a half long presentation of both planetarium and observatory

 - Current Show: TBD (see description below for details)

 - Seating is on the floor.
 Chairs available upon request.

 Shows previously offered include Black Holes: The Other Side of Infinity, The Zula Patrol: Under the Weather, Astronaut, Stars and We are Astronomers.

 The planetarium projection system was completely updated in May 2015 to a SciDome XC-S two-projector which has 6 times the resolution and 4 times the brightness of the SciDome that it replaced.
-This makes the new system the brightest and highest resolution planetarium in a 20-foot diameter dome in the world.
+This makes the new system one of the brightest and highest resolution planetariums in a 20-foot diameter dome in the world.
 We also have a SciTouch infrared laser controller which turns the dome into a touch screen, allowing the user direct interaction with the entire screen.
 The Layered Earth geology software, essentially Google Earth on steroids, is also present on the system opening up entirely new vistas in Earth Science studies as hundreds of overlays can be plotted on the surface and even beneath the surface of the 3D Earth.

 Congratulations!
 Named Best of Main Line